jamieparkinson/picchallenge/data/README.md

 ---

+## Files

+The relevant files in this directory are:

+- `scripts.R` and `import.R` generated all of the plots
+- `minireport.lyx` and `minireport.pdf` are the report word processing files and pdf, respectively
+- `raw.csv` and `raw-trimmed.csv` are the input data files
+- `*.xcf` files are GIMP files for the alluvial plots (I edited them slightly)
+- Everything else is not really relevant

+LyX is a slightly strange word processing tool that I like - it's a sort of quasi-WYSIWYG editor for LaTeX-like documents.

+---

 # Postmortem

 This took quite a long time - I spent a lot of time just playing with the data, and also getting the plots just how I wanted.
 I'm really pleased with the alluvial plots.